1. Parenting

 • Confident that throwing a tantrum will help them get their way.

-If you foresee your child throwing a tantrum at the store when they are denied a toy, explain to them before you reach the store that you are going to buy only groceries and not toys.
-They will then be better prepared to control their emotions when they suddenly see a toy they want but get a firm 'No' from you.
+If you foresee a tantrum at the store when denied a toy, explain beforehand that you are going to buy only groceries, not toys.
+This will better prepare them to regulate their emotions when they suddenly see a toy they want but get a firm 'No' from you.
 Giving in to their tantrums, on the other hand, will give them the mistaken idea that they can get anything they want at any time.

 If you sense that your child's tantrum is a reaction to your own stress, the best thing you can do is not make them feel guilty for misbehaving.
 Instead, work to calm yourself down first, and then calm your child.